-Net investment income - The \$6,232 million increase in net investment income for the first quarter of 2023 compared to the first quarter of 2022 is largely due to an increase in fair value of bonds supporting the insurance contract liabilities during the first quarter of 2023 due to a decrease in interest rates.
+Revenues increased by \$4,734 million for the second quarter of 2023 compared to the same period in 2022, mainly due to the increase in net investment income.
+The \$4,630 million increase in net investment income for the second quarter of 2023 compared to the second quarter of 2022 is largely due to a lower decrease (-\$326 million in the second quarter of 2023 vs. -\$3,160 million for the same period in 20221) in fair value of bonds and an increase in fair value of derivative financial instruments supporting the insurance contract liabilities, mainly attributable to a lower increase in interest rates in 2023 than in 2022.
 For the same period of 2022, a significant rise in interest rates decreased the fair value of these assets.